 How were applications assessed?

-Applications for grants are assessed by an independent expert panel using the following criteria:
+Applications for grants were assessed by an independent Expert Panel using the following criteria:

 Necessity of the repair and consideration of the further damage which might be caused by delay.